rock42069/EE321/README.md

-# Digital Communications (EE321) Assignments
+# Communication Systems (EE321) Assignments

-This repository contains MATLAB implementations of various digital communication system components and techniques.
+This repository contains MATLAB implementations of assignments of course EE321    .

 ## Structure